Match Made in Heaven: Livestock + Crops

 Survey

-Farmers!
 Integration of crops and livestock brings both benefits and challenges!
-The “Match Made In Heaven” survey needs your help to understand what’s working and what isn’t in integrating crops and livestock.
-We want to hear where you’re at: about your interests, experiences, and barriers around integration.
+The “Match Made In Heaven” survey collected data from farmers across the Midwest to understand what’s working and what isn’t in integrating crops and livestock.
+Results are in!

 “Match Made In Heaven: Livestock + Crops” is a partnership between crop and livestock associations, universities, public agencies, and soil/water groups.
 The results of this collaborative survey will help guide development of resources to benefit all.